krishanprajapat23/30-Projects-with-HTML-CSS-and-JavaScript/README.md

 # [30-Projects-with-HTML-CSS-and-JavaScript](https://krishanprajapat23.github.io/30-Projects-with-HTML-CSS-and-JavaScript/)

-these projects is inspiration from the javascript30, and re-created again
+these projects are inspired from the javascript30